Skip to main content

 4 mentions Positive Neutral Negative

-The story mode of the game has been criticized for its lack of visual charm compared to the original, with only 50 levels that some feel should have included entirely new content instead of remixed versions.
-Additionally, the workshop mode is seen as cumbersome and disappointing for veterans, lacking essential features and requiring completion of the main story to unlock its full potential.
+The story mode of the game has been criticized for its lack of visual charm compared to the original, with only 50 levels that feel insufficient, especially since the remixed hard mode levels should have been new content.
+Additionally, the workshop mode is seen as cumbersome and disappointing for veterans, lacking essential features and requiring completion of the story mode to unlock its full potential.
 Overall, the narrative experience is marred by broken controls and a sense of missed opportunities.

 • “While it no longer has any game-breaking issues, the main story levels still lack the visual charm of the original Bubble Bobble, especially in regards to enemy designs and block skins; proving that new doesn't always equal better.”